 And even the manufacturers of food supplements (including Euramin) clearly agree because their product labels always state something along the lines of:

 "This supplement should not be used as a substitute for a balanced and varied diet."

-Furthermore, given that the rest of your body probably grows hair perfectly well (legs, arms, pubic hair, etc.) this essentially proves that your body is getting all the protein (which gets digested and then reformed into amino acids), vitamins and minerals it needs.
+Furthermore, given that the rest of your body probably grows hair perfectly well (arms, legs, pubic hair, etc.) this basically proves that your body is getting all the protein (which gets digested and then reformed into amino acids), vitamins and minerals it needs.

-It’s just the hair on your head that seems to be the problem, right?
+It’s just the hair on the top of your head that seems to be the problem!

-So, what if you take extra nutrients, perhaps on a long-term, regular basis?
-Could they boost hair regrowth on your scalp?
+So what if you take extra nutrients, perhaps on a long-term, regular basis?
+Could they really boost hair regrowth on your scalp?

 There are two reasons why I don’t think they can: